GoraNetwork/doc/developing_evm.rst

    Gora off-chain computation workflow

-For use cases that require more flexibility, Gora supports oracle requests that execute user-supplied `Web Assembly <https://webassembly.org/>`_ to produce an oracle value.
-This enables querying of data sources determined at runtime and processing their outputs in arbitrary ways.
-The user-supplied code is executed off-chain by Gora nodes and is subject to resource limits.

 To make use of this feature, developers write their off-chain programs utilizing Gora off-chain API.
-Any language that compiles to Web Assembly may be used.
+They may use any language that compiles to Web Assembly.
 We recommend C language due to its simplicity and ubiquity, and `Clang compiler
-<https://clang.llvm.org/>`_ because of it can generate Web Assembly binaries
+<https://clang.llvm.org/>`_ because it generates Web Assembly binaries directly.
-directly.
 E.g.:

 .. parsed-literal::
    :class: terminal